This site has been moved to a new link.

 - Start building harm-reduction habits like pushing elevator buttons with a knuckle instead of a fingertip.

 If you or a loved one becomes sick, call ahead before going to a doctor, urgent care or hospital and get advice on what to do.
-Hopefully, this message is already out there and we’ll see it more if the transmission of the virus becomes widespread.

 Here are some other things to consider immediately: